39 NFT ideas & examples: The wild, the weird & the wonderful

 Don’t know what NFTs are?
 Check out our NFTs explained blog post for all you need to know.

-2021 has been a massive year for NFTs.
+2021 was a massive year for NFTs.
 With record-breaking sales, endlessly innovative applications, and front-page media coverage, non-fungible tokens have captured the attention of businesses and customers around the world.

 The NFT boom shows no signs of slowing down.
 OpenSea’s transaction volume was $14 billion in 2021, almost 646 times the $21.7 million they sold in 2020.
 And NFTs are already being discussed for their application in finance, marketing, real estate, and government.

 It’s clear NFTs are here to stay.
 So we’ve scoured the web for you and gathered the craziest, most expensive, and most innovative 39 non-fungible token ideas and examples.